Sharp density discrepancy for cut and project sets: An approach via lattice point counting: Lattice point counts and the statement of the general theorems

 If $\psi$ grows at speed $\mu$ at infinity, then for every $\delta > 0$ there are $C, t_0 > 0$ such that for every $\bs \in \E$ and $t > t_0$,

 \end{theorem}

-\begin{remark} We first observe that when $\psi$ is grows slowly at infinity, the estimate on the discrepancy does not depend on convexity properties of the search region.
-In fact, it depends only on the Diophantine properties of $\Gamma$ and the regularity of the boundary of the window.
-The second part of Theorem \ref{thm:main} follows from Theorem \ref{thm:pwswindows} by choosing $\Omega_\dwn$ to be the cube $[0,1]^{d_\dwn}$. \end{remark}
+\begin{remark} We first observe that when $\psi$ grows slowly at infinity, the estimate on the discrepancy does not depend on convexity properties of the search region.
+In fact, it depends only on the Diophantine properties of $\Gamma$ and the regularity of the boundary of the window. \end{remark}

 Theorems \ref{thm:maingeneral}, \ref{thm:pwswindows} (and hence Theorems \ref{thm:main} and \ref{thm:frequency}) are proved in Section \ref{sec:proofsupper}.
 The two previous theorems are uniform bounds on the discrepancy $\Delta$ with respect to the parameter $\bs$.
 When we average over this parameter $\bs$ we obtain lower bounds without conditions on the lattice $\Gamma$.
 We note that when the dimension $d_\dwn \equiv 1 \mod 4$ there are arithmetic obstructions which make our lower bounds slightly worse.
 This is similar to what is observed in \cite{parnovskisobolevpolyharmonic,KonyaginSkriganovSobolev,lagaceparnovski}, and is not an artifact of the proof methods.
 We note that for these lower bounds it is only required that the window be bounded with finite volume, no other regularity assumptions is made.
 Even the boundedness assumption can be weakened, see Remark \ref{rem:boundedtoostrong}